Infinity9591/Infinity9591/README.md

 Còn giờ tại hạ cáo từ!

+#EN

+My nickname is Infinity, yeah that not my name but I think if it is a secret, it will be better. <(")

+I am on the way to become a developer, my experience is so little, please don't judge me. ;-;

+My GitHub will store my cute little project, maybe both big project but it will be a reality when I become a professional developer. <(")

+If that is the first time you have seen my GitHub, you want to support me, you can contact me on Facebook :

+    - Facebook : facebook.com/infinity.9591

+I am waiting to receive your advice.

+Goodbye.

 <!---
 Infinity9591/Infinity9591 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.